-Balloted out is a term associated with horse racing.
+Balloted Out is a term used on sports betting sites associated with horse racing.
 A horse is balloted out of a race when there are too many entries for the race, and the officials make a decision on which horses enter.
 Horses that are not selected are deemed to have been balloted out.
 Factors such as stabling and safety will be taken into account when considering balloting out a horse.

 However, the decision on which horses will be balloted out is random, unless the event is a handicap race.
 In that situation, the horses with the highest ratings take priority.